adambarreiro/docker-client-project/README.md

 The project has two Maven modules:
 - **docker-java-client**: Java client to consume the Docker API methods.
-- **ubuntu-stats-app**: Web application that serves the Ubuntu CPU/Memory stats to a simple web UI.
+- **docker-stats-app**: Web application that serves container CPU/Memory stats to a simple web UI.

 Both components are using Spring Boot.